fahdkhodair/saraha-app/README.md

-roject Name: Saraha App – Anonymous Messaging REST API
+project Name: Saraha App – Anonymous Messaging REST API

 Description:
 A backend application built with Node.js and Express.js that allows users to send anonymous messages.
 Designed for scalability and secure user authentication.